Barry McCaffrey: "Left Hook" attack

-On the morning of February 27, Barry McCaffrey flew to Jalibah airfield to meet with his commanders.
+On the morning of 27 February, Barry McCaffrey flew to Jalibah airfield to meet with his commanders.
 Located 30 miles south of Highway 8, the east-west road that ran to Basra, Jalibah had been one of Iraq's main airfields during the war.
 But now it was pockmarked with the burned and twisted wreckage of Iraqi MiG-29s and other fighters that McCaffrey's 24th Division had blasted in a four-hour fight to seize the airfield.

 After leaving his helicopter, the general made his way over to Col. Paul Kern, the commander of the division's 2nd brigade.
-Kern had deployed his command post–two M-577 armored personnel carriers full of communications equipment–within a protective cordon of M-1 tanks and Bradley fighting vehicles, which guarded the perimeter of the airfield.
+Kern had deployed his command post–two M-577 armored personnel carriers full of communications equipment–within a protective cordon of M1 tanks and Bradley fighting vehicles, which guarded the perimeter of the airfield.

 No general was more aggressive than McCaffrey.
 He had been badly wounded in Vietnam, but it had not shaken his confidence or his ardor for battle.
 Unlike the VII Corps planners, McCaffrey was not in awe of the Iraqis.
 Dug into their fighting holes and with no air force to protect them, the Iraqi army was like a bunch of 'tethered goats,' McCaffrey recalled after the war.

 Schwarzkopf had a soft spot for the general, who commanded his old unit.
 Just before McCaffrey's division moved to its attack positions in the Saudi desert, Schwarzkopf flew up to give a pep talk to one of the division's reconnaissance teams.
 Before returning to his helicopter, Schwarzkopf grabbed McCaffrey by his uniform.
 With tears welling in his eyes, the commander said to McCaffrey that once the ground war started, there would be no stopping until the Army had destroyed the Republican Guard.
 President (George H. W.) Bush has assured Schwarzkopf of that.
 That moment was chiseled in McCaffrey's memory.

 When it came time to launch the ground war, McCaffrey issued a top secret attack order that seemed like a call to a holy war and alluded to the assurance he had received from Schwarzkopf.
 "Soldiers of the Victory Division–we now begin a great battle to destroy an aggressor army and free two million Kuwaiti people," the order read.
 "We will fight under the American flag and with the authority of the United Nations.
 By force of arms, we will make the Iraqi war machine surrender the country they hold prisoner.
 There will be no turning back when we attack into battle."

 A subsequent Rand Corporation report, "Technology's Child: Schwarzkopf and Operation Desert Storm," further described the battle plan: